bartczernicki/MachineLearning-BaseballPrediction-BlazorApp/README.md

 ![Baseball ML Workbench](https://github.com/bartczernicki/MachineLearning-BaseballPrediction-BlazorApp/blob/master/BaseballMLWorkbenchDemo.gif)

 **The application has the following features:**
+* Historical position player (batters) up to the end of the 2023 season
 * Three different decision analysis mechanisms to perform what-if analysis
 * A simple "expert" rules engine to predict baseball hall of fame induction, contrasted with a Machine Intelligence solution
 * Single and multiple machine learning models working together to predict baseball hall of fame ballot and induction probabilities